 Virtual gifts are great for everyone whether your team members live locally or across the world.
 Not only are they low-waste, but they're also a great way to show appreciation to your entire team no matter where they live.

 Want ideas for rewarding remote employees and in-person employees alike?
 The key is to ensure your virtual gifts match your recipient.
-This list of creative and thoughtful virtual gifts will help you create a great impression.
+This list of creative and thoughtful virtual gifts will help you create a great impression while also flexing your creativity skills.

 Virtual Prize Ideas for Employees: